Chart Color Schemes

 Household Composition

-Canungra features high concentrations of family households, with a fairly typical median household size
+Canungra features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.1% of all households, including 38.3% couples with children, 28.9% couples without children, and 12.1% single parent families.
-Non-family households account for the remaining 19.9%, with lone person households at 17.4% and group households comprising 2.4%.
-The median household size is 2.7 people, aligning with the average in the Rest of Qld.
+Family households account for 80.1% of all households, including 38.3% couples with children, 28.9% couples without children, and 12.1% single parent families.
+Non-family households constitute the remaining 19.9%, with lone person households at 17.4% and group households comprising 2.4%.
+The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households